PaulTran47/ECO384G/README.md

 ---

 ## Overview
-This repository houses all problem sets and associated solutions for ECO384G: Business Cycle Analysis at UT Austin, in fall 2021.
+This repository houses all problem sets and associated solutions for ECO384G: Business Cycle Analysis at UT Austin, in fall 2021 (problem sets 1 and 3) and ECO384G: Business Cycles and Policy in spring 2022 (problem sets 4 - 7).
 The solutions are written in Matlab by Paul Le Tran.

 Problem set 1 is from Professor Oli Coibion.
 Problem set 3 is from Professor Andres Drenik.
+Problem sets 4-5 are from Professor Nitya Pandalai-Nayar.
+Problem sets 6-7 are from Professor Christoph Boehm.

 <p align="right">
   (<a href="#ut-austin-business-cycle-analysis">back to top.</a>)